proegssilb/xenrelay-com/_posts/2018-02-15-bdd-and-tdd.md

 - philosophy
 ---

-There was a discussion at work about TDD and how to do it right.
-I thought the discussion could benefit from some context from the folks who practice BDD, so here's this post to talk about it.
+There was a discussion at work about Test-Driven Development ("TDD") and how to do it right.
+I thought the discussion could benefit from some context from the folks who practice Behavior Driven Development ("BDD"), so here's this post to talk about it.

 # The quick intro